Ashifatu/Database-design-1/README.md

 From the above table, we can notice certain relationships between various columns.
 It appears that some column information are dependent on each other.
 To futher drive home this point, we would define various relationships that exists between columns within this table.

 i) **Functional dependency**: A relationship between 2 attributes, usually between a primary key and non-key attributes.
-For any relation, attribute Y is functionally dependent on X (PK) if for every instance of X, that value of X uniquely determines the value of Y. This is a relationship between 2 attributes (X,Y) for every instance X, the value of X uniquely determines the value of Y. This is represented as X >> Y. For instance in the above table, the attribue "Sales" is functionally dependent on "Row ID".
+For any relation, attribute Y is functionally dependent on X (PK) if for every instance of X, that value of X uniquely determines the value of Y. This relationship can be represented as X >> Y. For instance in the above table, the attribue "Sales" is functionally dependent on "Row ID".
 This is because the Row ID uniquely identifies the Sales amount.

 ii) **Transitive dependency**: This exists when the following occurs: X >> Y >> Z. This denotes that Y is functionally dependent on X and Z is functionally dependent on Y. Hence, we can conclude that Z is transitively dependent on X as long as Y is not a candidate key.
 From our current data, "Sales" amount is functionally depended on the "Product name" (Sales amount is uniquely determined by the product number), while the "Product ID" uniquely determines the "Product Name".
 Therefore this can be denoted as: Product ID >> Product Name >> Sales.
 Sales amount can be said to have a transitive dependency with Product ID as the product name is not considered as a candidate key.